woof-sandbox/sandbox/README.md

 ## Getting started

 1. Clone the repo
-2. Run `npm run setup`
+2. Run `yarn` or `yarn install` to install dependencies

+> ℹ️ **Note:** External dependencies required for the project are configured as Git submodules.
+> They will be automatically initialized and updated before installing main packages
+> via the `preinstall` script when you run `yarn`.

 ## Env variables